 Scope of Policy

-The Policy applies to all employees, across all grades and groups including academic and support staff, fixed term and part time hourly paid lecturers, part time and full time, permanent and temporary staff.
+The Policy applies to all employees, across all grades and groups including academic and professional services staff, fixed term and part time hourly paid lecturers, part time and full time, permanent and temporary staff.

 Childcare vouchers have been introduced on a trial basis and this policy and their continued availability will be reviewed in January 2013.

 - To register their interest with the childcare voucher provider by no later than the last day of the month preceding that in which they wish to receive their first childcare vouchers.

 - To enter into a salary sacrifice agreement which will act as a variation to the contract of employment.